Overview of the Spanish language

 DIY approaches are also focused more on self-study.
 You're pretty much an independent learner when you follow a DIY method.
 This provides flexibility in the learning process.

-Here a couple popular DIY methods you can check out:
+Here's a popular DIY method you can check out:

 How to choose a method